vedi/cocos2dx-store/README.md

     SoomlaApp.setExternalContext(getApplicationContext());
     ```

-> These settings are required inorder to initialize the event handling bridge, and allow _StoreController_ to initiate market purchases.
+> These settings are required inorder to initialize the event handling bridge, and allow `StoreController` to initiate market purchases.

 That's it!
-Now all you have to do is run the __build_native.sh__ script and you can begin using cocos2dx-store in your game.
+Now all you have to do is run the **build_native.sh** script and you can begin using cocos2dx-store in your game.

 ## What's next?
 In App Purchasing.

 When we implemented modelV3, we were thinking about ways that people buy things inside apps.
-We figured out many ways you can let your users purchase items in your game and we designed the new modelV3 to support 2 of them: _PurchaseWithMarket_ and _PurchaseWithVirtualItem_.
+We figured out many ways you can let your users purchase items in your game and we designed the new modelV3 to support 2 of them: `CCPurchaseWithMarket` and `CCPurchaseWithVirtualItem`.

-- **CCPurchaseWithMarket** is a _CCPurchaseType_ that allows users to purchase a _CCVirtualItem_ with Google Play or the App Store.
+- **CCPurchaseWithMarket** is a `CCPurchaseType` that allows users to purchase a `CCVirtualItem` with Google Play or the App Store.
-- **CCPurchaseWithVirtualItem** is a _CCPurchaseType_ that lets your users purchase a _CCVirtualItem_ with another _CCVirtualItem_.
+- **CCPurchaseWithVirtualItem** is a `CCPurchaseType` that lets your users purchase a `CCVirtualItem` with another `CCVirtualItem`.
 For example: Buying a sword with 100 gems.

-In order to define the way your various virtual items are purchased, you'll need to create your implementation of _CCIStoreAssets_ (the same one from step 5 in the [Getting Started](https://github.com/soomla/cocos2dx-store#getting-started) section above).
+In order to define the way your various virtual items are purchased, you'll need to create your implementation of `CCIStoreAssets` (the same one from step 5 in the [Getting Started](https://github.com/soomla/cocos2dx-store#getting-started) section above).

 Here is an example:

-Lets say you have a _VirtualCurrencyPack_ you want to call `TEN_COINS_PACK` and a _VirtualCurrency_ you want to call `COIN_CURRENCY` (`TEN_COINS_PACK` will hold 10 pieces of the currency `COIN_CURRENCY`):
+Lets say you have a `CCVirtualCurrencyPack` you want to call `TEN_COINS_PACK` and a `CCVirtualCurrency` you want to call `COIN_CURRENCY` (`TEN_COINS_PACK` will hold 10 pieces of the currency `COIN_CURRENCY`):

 ```cpp
 #define COIN_CURRENCY_ITEM_ID "coin_currency"